daily fantasy sports articles

 All of the Daily Fantasy Sports sites in Australia use the AFL Fantasy scoring system over the Supercoach (Champions Data) system.
 While this system is much easier to track live and to calculate because there are less factors, it’s heavily weighted to midfielders and smaller players in general.
 The key forwards and defenders, apart from the absolute elite, are never proficient scorers in the system.

 There isn’t a key position player, back or forward, ranked in the top 50 for average points per game this season.
-Unless you’re picking up someone along the lines of a Jeremy Cameron or Matt Taberner, who just barely crack the top 100, it’s best to steer clear of others who might be good players, but aren’t great scorers like Josh K Kennedy, Tom Hawkins, Ben Brown etc.
+Unless you’re picking up someone along the lines of a Tom Hawkins or Matt Taberner, who just barely crack the top 100, it’s best to steer clear of others who might be good players, but aren’t great scorers like Josh K Kennedy, Jeremy Cameron, Ben Brown etc.

 Many players choose to all but forgo the defender and forward positions in search of extra money to spend on midfielders and an elite ruck.
 Sometimes, especially if you’re playing a single game tournament, there might not be any viable forward of defender options at the high end of the scale.
 If that’s the case, you might be better off picking up a couple of rookies at the minimum price and hoping they have a good day so you can stack your midfield.